Iroh-Omolola/Rayda/README.md

 # Install the packages
 npm install

-# Create a .env file in the root folder and type this:
- REACT_APP_API_URL=https://run.mocky.io/

-# Change the "start" in the "script" in package.json folder to this:
- "start": "cross-env REACT_APP_API_URL=https://run.mocky.io/ react-scripts start",
+# Start the app

-# npm start
+npm start

+After these,

+# Run on browser
-After these, run http://localhost:3000 on your browser
+run http://localhost:3000 on your browser

 ![Alt text](./app/src/assets/images/browser-img.png)